-The laws that pertain to the obligations for local School Administrative Units (SAUs) to provide services to students with disabilities and those related to the protection of copyrights are still in conflict.
-Issues related to student eligibility for AIM are also still emerging.
-At this point in time, we provide these resources to provide the best guidance.
+The laws and rules that pertain to the obligations for local School Administrative Units (SAUs) to provide services to students with disabilities and those related to the protection of copyrights are still confusing.
+Issues related to student eligibility for Accessible Educational Materials (AEM) may also still exist.
+We provide these resources to provide the best guidance.

 Here are the major pieces of legislation:

 - Individuals with Disabilities Education Improvement Act (IDEA04).